sillsdev/SemanticDomainConversions/README.md

 # SemanticDomainConversions
 A collection of files and instructions for converting semantic domain data into formats that software tools can easily use

-## SFM to Lists.xml transformer
+## SFMtoListsXML - SFM to Lists.xml Transformer

 Process created by Jim Albright which checks a sfm file with CC and then runs several xslt transforms to produce a SemanticDomainList.xml file which can be used by FieldWorks.

-## SemDom Version Migration SFM Tools
+## VersionMigrationTools - SemDom Version Migration SFM Tools

 A collection of files used to convert a translated SemDom list from an older version to a newer version.
 Contains folders: